google/oss-fuzz/docs/building_running_fuzzers.md

 ## Running Fuzzers

 Fuzzers are statically linked executables and could be executed normally in Unbuntu-like environment.
-When Ubuntu environment is not aviable (or restricted environemnt is desirable), the fuzzer can easly be run inside docker
+When Ubuntu environment is not available (or a restricted environment is desirable), the fuzzer can easly be run inside docker
 container:

 <pre>